Kimserey/BlogArchive/y.md

 We have a data endpoint which needs to be secured.
 We have the token endpoint to request for the tokens and a refresh endpoint to refresh it.

-We can take the implementation of Jwt which we did last post (link).
+We can take the implementation of JWT which we did last post (link).
 I am just going to copy paste it for convenience.

 Code